frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On August 26, 2022
+- The Fed influences the market or the market influences the Fed.
+The later probably has more weight.
+After all the market future is deterministic!

 On August 23, 2022
 - After several weeks observation, it appears that index fund future forecasting is very much like deterministic!